5 Tips For A Sustainable Christmas Tree: From Farms To DIY Decorations

 What Makes A Christmas Tree Sustainable?

-As you can imagine, not all Christmas trees are grown equal and some are much more environmentally friendly than others.
-Here are the steps we recommend you take to ensure that your tree is as eco-friendly as possible
+Here are the steps we recommend you take to ensure that your Christmas tree is as eco-friendly as possible

 - If you can’t get to a farm, be sure to ask whoever you buy your tree from where it was grown.
 Don’t settle for a tree that has done hundreds of miles!